protik77/python3-sensehat/README.md

 python3 test.py
 ```

-This should print the current temperature and show the message "It worked!".
+This should print the current temperature and show the message "It worked!" in the LED matrix of the Sense HAT.

 Type `exit` and this should give back the original shell.
 The temporary container will be removed automatically.

-See the [SenseHat API docs](https://pythonhosted.org/sense-hat/) for more SenseHat API.
+See the [Sense Hat API docs](https://pythonhosted.org/sense-hat/) for more Sense Hat API.

 ### Changes made from the original repository: